azusa-dom/FINAL_AS/README.md

 ## 📋 Project Overview

-**Dual Diagnostic Intelligence: A Novel AI Framework for Ankylosing Spondylitis Diagnosis Under Real-World Data Constraints - Independent Validation on Clinical and Imaging Cohorts**
+**Dual Diagnostic Intelligence: An AI Framework for Ankylosing Spondylitis Diagnosis Under Real-World Data Constraints - Independent Validation on Clinical and Imaging Cohorts**

 This project presents a groundbreaking dual-pathway artificial intelligence framework designed to address the critical challenge of diagnosing Ankylosing Spondylitis (AS) in real-world clinical settings where perfectly paired multimodal datasets are rare.
 The framework specifically tackles the **Multimodal Data Asynchrony Problem (MDAP)** by implementing independent ClinicalNet and ImagingNet streams with sophisticated late-fusion ensemble integration.